PatrikTrefil/mental-health-monitoring-platform/src/web-app/README.md

     -   `NEXT_PUBLIC_FORMIO_BASE_URL` - URL of the formio server
     -   `FORMIO_SERVER_URL` - URL of the Formio server
     -   `DATABASE_URL` - URL of the database SQLite file (e.g. `file:./db.sqlite`)
+    -   `NEXT_PUBLIC_INTERNAL_NEXT_SERVER_URL` - URL for Formio server to call back to the web app (e.g. `http://web-app:3000`)
+        -   It's public because it's used when defining webhooks in the client

 ## Production build